geekodour/o/content/docs/tools/homelab.md

 | Promox     | Runs LXC and VMs, Min 3 nodes needed                                                                                                                                                                                                                                                                                              |

 What keeps everything together?
 I have not decided yet but guess it'll be a mix of terraform and [ansible](https://0xc45.com/blog/ansible-defined-homelab/).

+I think I'll go with Nomad like I mentioned.

 </div>